FAKERINHEART/supervisor/README.rst

-Yijie Supervisor
+Yajun Ge Supervisor
-You can get the Supervisor customized by Yijie on Gitlab.
+You can get the Supervisor customized by Yajun Ge on Gitlab.

 ==========